DC 5323Musculoskeletal System38 CFR § 4.73

 A 0% rating requires: Slight.
 A 30% rating requires: Severe.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Group XXIII.Movements of the head; fixation of shoulder movements.Suboccipital; lateral vertebral and anterior vertebral muscles Function: Muscles of the side and back of the neck qualify for TDIU (Total Disability Individual Unemployability)?
+Can Group XXIII.Movements of the head; fixation of shoulder movements.Suboccipital; lateral vertebral and anterior vertebral muscles Function: Muscles of the side and back of the neck qualify for TDIU?

-Veterans rated for Group XXIII.Movements of the head; fixation of shoulder movements.Suboccipital; lateral vertebral and anterior vertebral muscles Function: Muscles of the side and back of the neck may qualify for TDIU if the condition — alone or in combination with other service-connected disabilities — prevents substantially gainful employment.
-A single disability rated at 60% or higher (or multiple disabilities combining to 70%, with one at 40%) can support a TDIU claim under 38 CFR § 4.16.
+Group XXIII.Movements of the head; fixation of shoulder movements.Suboccipital; lateral vertebral and anterior vertebral muscles Function: Muscles of the side and back of the neck maxes at 30%, well below the single-disability TDIU threshold.
+However, combined with other service-connected disabilities, TDIU may be achievable under 38 CFR § 4.16.
+Focus on establishing secondary conditions to increase the combined rating.

-What evidence do I need to establish service connection for Group XXIII.Movements of the head; fixation of shoulder movements.Suboccipital; lateral vertebral and anterior vertebral muscles Function: Muscles of the side and back of the neck?
+What evidence supports a higher rating for Group XXIII.Movements of the head; fixation of shoulder movements.Suboccipital; lateral vertebral and anterior vertebral muscles Function: Muscles of the side and back of the neck?

-What is the C&P exam like for Group XXIII.Movements of the head; fixation of shoulder movements.Suboccipital; lateral vertebral and anterior vertebral muscles Function: Muscles of the side and back of the neck?
+What happens at the C&P exam for Group XXIII.Movements of the head; fixation of shoulder movements.Suboccipital; lateral vertebral and anterior vertebral muscles Function: Muscles of the side and back of the neck?

 Get a Personalized Rating Analysis